Our top 8 dive sites around Nungwi and the ones we visit on a regular basis.

 Two of the best dives in Nungwi, usually having great visibility.

 Hunga and Nankiville lay next to each other on a flat bottom covered with corals.
-Hunga reef is 16 meters deep and Nankiville is 12 meters.
+Hunga reef is 16 meters deep while Nankiville is 12 meters.
 Both dive sites are big circles of huge bommies covered in great and colorful variety of corals.

 You can often find shoals of Barracuda / snappers / Sweet lips / Unicorns as well as individual Napoleons / Groupers.
 If you look at the sand in between the rocks you are sure to find Crocodile Fish / Scorpion Fish.